VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Foresthill, California

 If you don't know who Tony and Daphne Hallas (pictured above right) are, you're new to astronomy, or never browsed an issue of Sky & Telescope or Astronomy magazine.
 Their pictures have graced the pages, and covers, of these magazines for many years.
 Their efforts are what we all aspire to achieve.
 Other accomplished astroimagers pale by comparison.
 To have the world's foremost astroimager use your equipment is the ultimate compliment.
-The astroimaging train above left (from left to right) comprise an SBIG USB ST-10E CCD camera for astroimaging, a Versa-Port Slider 2 for target acquisition and guiding, and a SBIG STV for tracking (top center).
+The astroimaging train above left (from left to right) comprise an SBIG USB ST-10E CCD camera for astroimaging, a Versa-Port Slider 2 optical manifold for target acquisition and guiding, and a SBIG STV for tracking (top center).
 The scope is a 14.5" f/8 astrographic Classical Cassegrain on a 12" Schaefer mount.
 To see the best astroimages ever taken from a ground based telescope, visit Tony's web site.

 The Vega-Bray Observatory located in Benson, Arizona